aramk/node-js-api-training/the-problem.md

   * Uses the service layer for completing requests.
   * Uses the data layer for persistence.

 Each of these layers should be its own Node.js package.
 Start by creating a blank Git repo for each of them.
+Use `npm link` to define links to support local development.
 The next chapters will take you through these layers in sequence as you build the full application.